czbiohub-sf/shrimPy/docs/mantis_usage.md

 ## Overview - unofficial
-Mantis microscope is a fast multimodal microscope capable of acquiring label-free and fluorescence measurments simultaneously via two remote-refocus based arms that quickly acquire volumetric information.
+shrimpy microscope is a fast multimodal microscope capable of acquiring label-free and fluorescence measurments simultaneously via two remote-refocus based arms that quickly acquire volumetric information.

 ---
 ## Table of contents